 Cycle out of Kanazawa on back roads in to the mountains where there are sweeping views of the Sea of Japan coastline.
 There will be two mountain passes and in between a tranquil valley where you will see farmers tending to their rice fields.
 We will be making our way up to the mountainous districts of Gokayama and Shirakawa-go, an area well known for traditional thatched farmhouses.
 We will be having lunch in one of these traditional houses, before making our way to the mountain village of Shirakawa-go.

 The destination for the day is the merchant town of Takayama.
 We will be riding back in to the mountains initially as the route crests an 800 meter vertical pass.
 It will then follow a series of back roads along isolated valleys to the foothills of the Japan Alps and Takayama.
 The old town retains its traditional charm where you will catch glimpses of scenes from the Edo era.
 The buildings were constructed by legendary carpenters using traditional techniques of joints rather than nails.
-Also known for 'Hida gyu' which is the local wagyu beef which is a delicacy we will sample for the dinner.
+The district is also known for wagyu beef which is a delicacy of the area.

 Our destination is Shirohane Hot Spring which is deep in the Japan Alps, our biggest day of the trip.
-We will be riding over the Norikura Skyline road which is the highest road point in Japan which will top out at 2,720 meters.
-It is a big climbing day of 3,500 meters.
+We will be riding over the Norikura Skyline road which is the highest road point in Japan, which will top out at 2,720 meters.
+It is a big climbing day.
 The hot spring of Shirohane has a history of 400 years and is revered for its healing mineral waters.
 Sink in to the spring after the ride and then enjoy a traditional 'kaiseki' dinner to follow.
 We will be staying in a hot spring ryokan accommodation for the evening.

 We will be descending from the mountains down to Lake Suwa.
 Although we will be descending more than ascending for the day, there will still be a few significant climbs along the route over some mountain passes.
 Lake Suwa is Nagano's largest lake and is located at the foothills of the Yatsugatake Range.
 The area is famous for the Suwa-taisha which is one of Japan's oldest shrines and dates back 1,200 years.
 Upon arrival at the hot spring hotel, enjoy some drinks over the lake.